About Us

 Doug Farrago, MD

-Douglas Farrago, MD is board-certified in the specialty of Family Practice.
-He is the inventor of a product called the Knee Saver which is currently in the Baseball Hall of Fame.
+Douglas Farrago, MD is the inventor of a product called the Knee Saver which is currently in the Baseball Hall of Fame.
 He is also the inventor of the CryoHelmet used by athletes for head injuries as well as migraine sufferers.

 Debbie Farrago, M. Ed